-This policy provides direction for Children's Administration (CA) caseworkers in searching for, notifying, placing, and supporting children when they are placed in out-of-home care with kinship caregivers.
+This policy provides direction for Department of Children, Youth, and Families (DCYF) Child Welfare employees Children's Administration (CA) Child Welfare employees in searching for, notifying, placing, and supporting children when they are placed in out-of-home care with kinship caregivers.
 Federal and state laws give priority to placing with kinship caregivers absent child safety and welfare concerns.